saturn72/AuditTrail/README.md

 see: [N-Tier Architecture](https://en.wikipedia.org/wiki/Multitier_architecture)

 This option declares persistency layer changes within the `Business-Logic` layer.

-It is executed on application runtime, and is not part of the functional aspects of the database As such, it is easier to add runtime execution aspects to the audit trail, include business logic specifics Using this option locates the audit-trail creation management at the middle/highest _runtime_ layer of data management (depends on implementation)
+It is executed on application runtime, and is not part of the functional aspects of the database.

+As such, it is easier to add runtime execution aspects to the audit trail, include business logic specifics

+Using this option locates the audit-trail creation management at the middle/highest _runtime_ layer of data management (depends on implementation)

 ```